martiansideofthemoon/martiansideofthemoon.github.io/_pages/bird_photography.md

 permalink: /birding/
 ---

 I've recently gotten into bird watching and photography.
 It started off as backyard birding (curing boredom sitting at home during the COVID-19 lockdown of 2020), but has now developed into a more serious hobby and I enjoy exploring the Pioneer Valley trying to ID and photograph birds.
 I maintain my [life list](https://ebird.org/profile/MTgwMDY0OQ/world) on eBird.
-In this page I will post some photographs of birds along with the camera settings used for the shot.
-All photographs have been taken using a Canon EOS 90D with a Sigma 100-400mm DG OS HSM lens (unless specified otherwise).
+In this page I will post my favourite bird photographs along with identification information.
+All photographs have been taken using a Canon EOS 90D with a Sigma 100-400mm Contemporary DG OS HSM lens (unless specified otherwise).
+All photos are using shutter priority with auto-ISO and optical stabilization.
+Shutter speed is generally 1/500 for stationary birds and 1/800 for birds in flight.
+I also often over-expose birds in flight (using 1-2 stops of exposure compensation) due to white skies.

 <p style="text-align: center;">